 The curriculum provides a learning experience that is integrated, professional, collaborative and culturally sensitive with an aim to prepare graduates to care for individuals (and, by extension, families of individuals) at multiple life stages and in a variety of practice settings.

 The Provincial Practical Nursing Program (PPNP) is designed to provide learners with the knowledge, skills, judgements and attitudes to perform to the full range of competencies as identified by the British Columbia College of Nurses and Midwives (BCCNM).
-Consistent with the BCCNM Scope of Practice: Standards, Limits and Conditions, the focus for beginner’s practice is “promotion, maintenance and restoration of health, with a focus on clients with stable or predictable states of health.”
-Additionally, upon successful completion of the program, learners will possess the competencies to successfully complete the NCLEX-PN Exam
+Consistent with the BCCNM Scope of Practice: Standards, Limits and Conditions, the focus for beginner’s practice is the “promotion, maintenance and restoration of health, with a focus on clients with stable or predictable states of health.”
+Additionally, upon successful completion of the program, learners will possess the competencies to successfully complete the regulatory exam for practical nurses, the REx-PN.

 Upon completion of the Practical Nursing Program (PNP), graduates will: